Sigma-Ratings/slate/source/index.html.md

 1. Each Risk Indicator not related to Sanctions and PEPs is applied an `Age Discounting` rate, this rate reduces 10 points per year based on when the event happened.
 1. A [squashing/sigmoid function](https://en.wikipedia.org/wiki/Sigmoid_function) is applied to create `Dynamic Capping` for the following two boundaries:
-  a.
-Based on the indicator category, multiple results of a given Indicator score accumulate at a different rate.
+  - Based on the indicator category, multiple results of a given Indicator score accumulate at a different rate.
 For example: 3 PEP results at 50 points accumulate to 54.7 where 3 Adverse Media hits at 40 point accumulate to 40.1 points.
-  b.
-A ceiling is applied for each category of indicator, regardless of how many indicators are returned.
+  - A ceiling is applied for each category of indicator, regardless of how many indicators are returned.
 Example: For 100s of Adverse Media articles, the score can only grow by 10 points for that indicator category.
 1. The final risk score is computed as taking the maximum value across all indicator scores (with `Age Discounting` applied) and then adjusting upward using the composite of Risk Indicators using `Dynamic Capping`.

 The Sigma Risk score range is from: 0 - 100.